Introduction

 Fang Hot Springs

-by a few interesting species and as we were staying nearby it gave
+frequented by a few interesting species and as we were staying

 the way.

-does not erupt/get switched on until 7.30-8am and the salts that it
+and it does not erupt/get switched on until 7.30-8am and the

-deposits on nearby trees are what attracts a flock of Spot-winged
+salts that it deposits on nearby trees are what attracts a

 Mae Hia Agricultural College

-can always be seen well and there is always the chance of a rarity
+species can always be seen well and there is always the chance

-showing up.
-The regulars included Burmese Shrike, Striated Swallow
+of a rarity showing up.
+The regulars included Burmese Shrike,

-experimental rice plots in which several Red Avadavats were feeding;
+around experimental rice plots in which several Red Avadavats

-this was also a good spot to observe the blanfordi subspecies
+were feeding; this was also a good spot to observe the blanfordi

 Doi Inthanon

-and while we did not see anything that was particularly unexpected,
+mountain, and while we did not see anything that was particularly

-this site delivered on many of its speciality species, including some
+unexpected, this site delivered on many of its speciality

 We made several visits to the summit, which was very busy